prashant003/interimage-2/README.md

 ## Requirements
 * Java JDK 1.6 or greater.
-* Experience developing MapReduce applications for [Apache Hadoop](http://hadoop.apache.org/).

 ## Documentation
 Coming soon.

 ## Issues
-Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+If you've found a bug or want to request a new feature, please let us know by [submitting an issue] (https://github.com/ComputerVisionLab/interimage-2/issues).

 ## Licensing
 Copyright 2014 Computer Vision Lab